Purpose of the Grant Program

 Turku University of Applied Sciences (Turku UAS)

-Turku – a modern European city with great possibilities
+Turku – a modern European city with a cozy atmosphere

 More information on Turku can be found at Visit Turku.